CGMintheCloud/CGMClassicPebble/README.md

 For those on Pebble Time with Color:
 * Color your Watchface - You can set different color patterns on the watchface to further personalize your experience.
 * Highlights for Alerts - Alerts will be highlighted in red, so that they become more noticeable.
+For coders - can change to any color you like.
+Also option available for a separate "warning" color before an "urgent" color.
+Both are currently same color in this code.